twilliamsorel/trevors-tales/src/_stories/a-night-out.md

 The crowd is a swarming mass of sweaty bodies now, packed into the tiny dancing space by the bar.
 Other guys, who managed to start dancing, are having similar issues to me: many tentative hands and uncertain hip thrusts; many women awkwardly drifting away from grinding partners.

 All this self-consciousness and confusion, even under the influence of alcohol, is boggling.
-But such is this goddamn millennial generation (of which I suppose I am a part).
-The scene reminds me of the lyrics to a song, Odd Look, By Kavinsky (featuring the Weeknd): “Your hesitation speaks to me, louder than a million words per minute,” … not the clearest english, those lyrics, but they feel poetic enough.
+The scene reminds me of the lyrics to a song, Odd Look, By Kavinsky (featuring the Weeknd): “Your hesitation speaks to me, louder than a million words per minute.”
+Not the clearest english, those lyrics, but they feel poetic enough.

 Keep in mind, these are not just fresh-faced 21 year olds we speak of, although they dot the crowd with their wide eyes, glowing faces, and nervous posture.
 No, these are people ranging from their mid twenties to early thirties.

 I tell you, with each generation in America, we are taking longer and longer to grow up.
-Soon no one will be mature enough to have kids until they’re over 50, and well into menopause.
+Soon no one will be mature enough to have kids until they’re over 50, and well into menopause and erectile dysfunction.

 Indeed, that’ll be how our civilization crumbles; forget bombs and pandemics, it’ll be social ineptitude, and a universal fear of responsibility, that takes us down.
 I can see it now, birthrates plummeting until we can no longer sustain the economy and everything collapses.
 I smile sardonically at the thought.